xinyanh4701/apcsa-freedom-project/tool/learning-log.md

 1/22/24
 I finished set up.
 I am now learning more about the Unity Editor through the [Unity website](https://learn.unity.com/).
 I am currently learning about [creating UI buttons](https://learn.unity.com/tutorial/creating-ui-buttons).

+1/29/24
+Aron and I started doing our roles for the game.
+I am making the health bar for the characters and AI patrolling (NPC character just walking around).
+Aron sketched two designs of a possible environment that we will use for our game.
+I chose this one:

 ---
 <!--
 * Links you used today (websites, videos, etc)